dangarmat/dangarmat.github.io/_posts/2018-02-19-CSP2018-Sat-Additional.md

 ### 	Evaluating Model Fit for Predictive Validity *Katherine M. Wright, Northwestern University*

+### 	Developing and Delegating: Two Key Strategies to Master as a Technical Leader *Diahanna L. Post, Nielsen, Columbia University*

 ### 	Approachable, Interpretable Tools for Mining and Summarizing Large Text Corpora in R *Luke W. Miratrix, Harvard University*

 ### Latent Dirichlet Allocation Topic Models Applied to the Center for Disease Control and Prevention’s Grant *Matthew Keith Eblen, Centers for Disease Control and Prevention*